0xsch1zo/solitairecpp/README.md

 make -j
 ```
 ## The friendly manual
+> [!TIP]
+> The screen for choosing the difficulty is kind of broken for mouse, because of a small bug in the lib, please use keyboard instead(arrows or hjkl).

 The interface should be straight forward there are butttons for most of actions.
 But there remain some that are keybinds.
 <ul>
 <li>Press Q or Ctrl+C anywhere to exit the current screen</li>